Python-templates/sklearn-project-template/README.md

 ## Acknowledgements
 This project is inspired by the project [pytorch-template](https://github.com/victoresque/pytorch-template) by [Victor Huang](https://github.com/victoresque).
 I would like to confess that some functions, architecture and some parts of readme were directly copied from this repo.
 But to be honest, what should I do - the project is absolutely amazing!

+Additionally, special thanks to the creator of Machine learning mastery, [Jason Brownlee, PhD](https://machinelearningmastery.com/about/) for insightful articles published!

 ## Consider supporting